 Discussion and Rationale

-The Act.moodCode is a mandatory component all HL7 Act classes.
+The Act.moodCode is a mandatory component of all HL7 Act classes.
 Therefore this HL7 representation is required irrespective of whether SNOMED CT context representations are used.

 SNOMED CT [ 408729009 | finding context |] and [ 408730004 | procedure context |] value hierarchies include more specific meanings than those associated with the Act.moodCode.
 Therefore, the SNOMED CT representation cannot be prohibited without resulting in loss of information.